Independent Project Records

-Independent Project Records is an American independent record label currently based in Bishop, California.
-IPR was founded by Bruce Licher in 1980 in Los Angeles, then moved to Sedona, AZ between 1992-2009.
+Independent Project Records (IPR) is an independent record label based in Bishop, California.
+It was founded by Bruce Licher in 1980 in Los Angeles, then moved to Sedona, Arizona, between 1992 and 2009.
 The label started when the Project 197 7” EP was released.
 1982 was when the first letterpress covers were made.
 IPR is a partner entity to Independent Project Press.
 The label is significant for its use letterpress printing as an artistic element in packaging and helping to launch the careers of bands such as Camper Van Beethoven and Savage Republic.

 History

 Licher received a Grammy nomination for the artwork for For Against's debut album on IPR, Echelons (1987).

 Discography

 As listed on Esophagus.com and Discogs.com.